Coherent control: Experimental applications

-Another important issue is the spectral selectivity of two photon coherent control.
+Another important issue is the spectral selectivity of two photon resonant excitation coherent control.
+A similar but non-resonant two photon excitation from the 1s1s to the 1s3s state of the He atom was investigated with ab-initio quantum mechanics es well.
 These concepts can be applied to single pulse Raman spectroscopy and microscopy.

 As one of the cornerstones for enabling quantum technologies, optimal quantum control keeps evolving and expanding into areas as diverse as quantum-enhanced sensing, manipulation of single spins, photons, or atoms, optical spectroscopy, photochemistry, magnetic resonance (spectroscopy as well as medical imaging), quantum information processing, and quantum simulation.